CenterForOpenScience/ember-osf/.github/CONTRIBUTING.md

 ### Internationalization

 _(In Progress)_ We plan to use the [ember-i18n](https://github.com/jamesarosen/ember-i18n) addon for internationalization support in all components.
-The main change required here is that all blocks of texrt should be wrapped with the `t` helper supplied by this library.
+The main change required here is that all blocks of text should be wrapped with the `t` helper supplied by this library.
 Read more here: [https://github.com/jamesarosen/ember-i18n/wiki/Doc:-Translating-Text](https://github.com/jamesarosen/ember-i18n/wiki/Doc:-Translating-Text)

 ### Components